GTekSD/SUASS/interv.md

 ### How to do threat modelling using tool
 Answer:

+Threat modeling is a process of identifying and mitigating potential security threats to an asset or system.
+It can be done manually or using a tool.

+**Here are the steps on how to do threat modeling using a tool:**

+1. **Choose a tool.** There are many different threat modeling tools available, such as the `Microsoft Threat Modeling Tool`, the `OWASP Threat Dragon`, and the `ThreatModeler`.
+Each tool has its own strengths and weaknesses, so it is important to choose one that is right for your needs.
+2. **Define your assets.** The first step in threat modeling is to identify the assets that you need to protect.
+This could include data, systems, applications, or even people.
+3. **Create a threat model.** Once you have identified your assets, you can start creating a threat model.
+This model will document the threats that could be posed to your assets, as well as the potential impact of those threats.
+4. **Identify mitigations.** For each threat, you need to identify mitigations that can be put in place to reduce the risk.
+Mitigations can include technical controls, such as firewalls and intrusion detection systems, as well as administrative controls, such as user training and password policies.
+5. **Validate your threat model.** Once you have created your threat model, you need to validate it to make sure that it is accurate and complete.
+This can be done by reviewing the model with security experts or by conducting penetration testing.

+**Here are some additional tips for threat modeling using a tool:**

+- Use a template.
+Many threat modeling tools come with templates that can help you get started.
+- Involve stakeholders.
+It is important to involve stakeholders in the threat modeling process, such as developers, security engineers, and business owners.
+- Keep it up to date.
+Threat models should be kept up to date as your system or application changes.

 ### How will you attack 'Inner HTML' and 'Inner Text'?
 Answer: